 __________________

-‘Abdu’l-Bahá entertained the Turkish officials and nonbelievers who came to call nearly every evening.
+‘Abdu’l-Bahá entertained the Turkish officials and non-believers who came to call nearly every evening.
 When asked if this was not a great tax on His time and strength, He replied, “Bahá’u’lláh commanded us to show courtesy, kindness, and hospitality to all who come to us—whether they are believers or not.”
 This command ‘Abdu’l-Bahá obeyed most conscientiously.
 Besides showering upon them material favors, He also engaged a man to come and chant the Qur’án, which greatly pleased His Muhammadan guests.

 During the troublous time of 1905 in ‘Akká, a Syrian officer in the Turkish army who had always been friendly with the Holy Family, suddenly turned against them.
 He discovered a book written in English which was detrimental to this Cause.
 Thinking to ingratiate himself with the powers at Constantinople, he determined to send it there, first having it translated at Beirut.
 Of course it fell into the hands of the authorities there, who immediately concluded that, since he had the book in his possession, he must